sairamakrishnan/Presolved-saas/README.md

 NOTE: If you used Cloud9 to deploy the architecture, then make sure to delete that instance.
 This will not be done by the script, and will need to be done manually.

-## License
-This library is licensed under the MIT-0 License.
-See the LICENSE file.

-## Security
-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.